 2 Download the Service YAML File

-When you download the service YAML files from the repository maintained by VMware, make sure to use correct service version compatible with your version of vSphere.
+When you download the service YAML files from a repository, make sure to use correct service version compatible with your version of vSphere.

 3 Add the Service to vCenter Server